mdraheim/mdraheim.github.io/_posts/2023-09-02-confluence-datacenter-managed-synchrony.markdown

    # system properties.
 {% endhighlight %}

 Sure I want datacenter and, yes, I want the entrypoint to replace confluence.cfg.xml on disk.
-These testing overrides use emptyDir dir for local-home anyway.
+These testing overrides use emptyDir for local-home anyway.

 {% highlight diff %}
 @@ -890,14 +890,27 @@